Issue 29 July 1999

 kyu Brakenhale).
 The 13x13 winner was Daniel Calvelo (21 kyu Brakenhale).

 31 Pairs attended the Championships held this year at Stokenchurch near High

 Wycombe.
 Competition was in three sections: the British Championship, the Open

 Handicap and Youth Handicap.
 Winners of the Youth were Brakenhale's Nicola

 Hurden and Shawn Hearn, with the runners up being a scratch team of Andrew Gale

-and Garry White.
+and Gary White.
 Handicap winners were Jini Williams and Fred Holroyd, with

 runners up Yoko Sone and John McAnally.
 In the Championship section winners for